 There are a lot of people confused about the vocal range and falsetto, mainly if it is part of the vocal range or not.
-If you made a couple of searches online on the topic at hand you are probably even more confused than before, lucky for you I will simplify it for you in the below article.
+If you made a couple of searches online on the topic at hand you are probably even more confused than before.

 Simply put, if you can sing falsetto and make it sound natural and unforced then you should include it in your vocal range, if not then you should not include it in your vocal range.
 A lot of singers when they go to an audition will put their falsetto voice also in their vocal range on their resume.
 Most of these singers look at the vocal range of famous singers and they think that the higher their vocal range is the better their chances of getting the audition.